Little Compton, Rhode Island: History

+Historic sites

-Sites of historic interest in Little Compton include the Wilbor House, built in 1692 by Samuel Wilbore and now the home of the Little Compton Historical Society, the Friends Meeting House and Cemetery, and the William Whalley Homestead.
+Sites of historic interest in Little Compton include the Wilbor House, built in 1692 by Samuel Wilbore (1664–1740) (grandson of Samuel Wilbore), and now the home of the Little Compton Historical Society, the Friends Meeting House and Cemetery, and the William Whalley Homestead.
 There are about 57 historic cemeteries in the town.

 Little Compton is home to one of only three town commons surviving in Rhode Island; the others are in Bristol and Warren.
 Land for the common was designated in August 1677 and has been used ever since as both a religious and civic center, the location of churches, a school, the town hall, town library, and other government buildings and civic institutions.
 The Common contains a large cemetery.
 Benjamin Church and his family are buried in the cemetery, as is Elizabeth Pabodie, the eldest daughter of John Alden and Priscilla Mullins of Mayflower fame.
 The stones in the cemetery reflect a style of carving similar to that found both in Newport and Boston during the same time period.
 The entire common is listed in the National Register of Historic Places as an historic district.

 Another distinctive feature of the town is the c.1905 "Spite Tower" found in the hamlet of Adamsville.
-Built as a water tower, local lore claims that it was constructed to obscure the sightlines of a rival abutting neighbor.
+Built as a water tower, local lore claims that it was constructed to obscure the sight-lines of a rival abutting neighbor.

+The Sakonnet Point Lighthouse is situated off the coast of Sakonnet Point in the southwest corner of Little Compton; the lighthouse was constructed in 1884 and was extensively restored in 2012.

+The West Island Club was a prestigious sport fishing club that formerly occupied West Island, which is located roughly half a mile (0.8 km) south off the coast of Sakonnet Point.
+The exclusive club operated between 1864 and 1906, with notable members including the likes of Grover Cleveland, J.P.
+Morgan and Cornelius Vanderbilt.
+The remaining structures on the island were destroyed by the Hurricane of 1938, save for three stone support columns that are still extant.

 Fort Church was built near Sakonnet Point during World War II and was named for Benjamin Church.
 The largest of the four batteries was Battery Gray with two 16-inch guns, an area that became the Sakonnet Golf Club.